srcc-msu/job_statistics/README.md

-# Jobs statistics app for supercomputer
+# Jobs statistics application for a supercomputer
 The application gathers all information about running and finished jobs and aggregated monitoring data from nodes.
 It allows to display all tasks, to filter them basing on custom tagging mechanism,